 The way the remedy is administered is determined by your needs.
 The remedy is typically given in one of two ways: in a dry dose or in a liquid preparation.
 When given in a dry dose (in the form of dry, medicated sugar pellets), you usually take a single dose, especially if you are taking potencies of 30C or higher.
 A single dose means taking the remedy only once – not once daily, weekly, or monthly, but one time and that is all.

 In the case of a chronic illness, after taking this one dose, improvement ought to be noticed within a month’s time, if not even within a few days.
 Acute cases ought to respond within a few hours if not sooner.
 As long as improvement continues, no medicine is given.
-The momentum gained from the one dose is allowed to progress naturally until improvement stalls or symptoms start to return, then the second dose may be given in a higher potency.
+The momentum gained from the one dose should be allowed to progress naturally until improvement stalls or symptoms start to return, then the second dose may be given in a higher potency.
 Please be aware that your practitioner may practice differently and use different dosing regimens.

 Administration of the Remedy: Liquid Doses

 If it is determined that a liquid preparation is better suited for your needs, medicated pellets are dissolved in a bottle of water and administered in a particular way, depending on the potency scale being used and what your needs are.
 In any case, the remedy is taken regularly by the spoonful or dropper as directed.
 In addition, the stock bottle is usually succussed a number of times to raise the potency of the remedy with each dose.
-A truly beneficial effect is gained only when these succussions are applied to the remedy, as they raise the potency and allow the remedy to act more deeply and more profoundly.
+A truly beneficial effect is gained only when these succussions are applied to the remedy, as they raise the potency and allow the remedy to act more deeply.

 Resources About Homeopathy

-This has been a very general description of homeopathy.
+This has been a very brief description of homeopathy.
 If this is new to you, much of what has been said may be somewhat strange or difficult to understand.
 Nevertheless, homeopathy is based on sound science.
-If you wish to read further to gain a better understanding about homeopathy, the best sources are the writings of the most celebrated practitioners of homeopathy, namely H.C.
+If you wish to read further to gain a better understanding about homeopathy, the best sources are the writings of the most celebrated practitioners of homeopathy, namely, H.C.
 Allen, J.H.
 Allen, T.F.
 Allen, Clemens von Boenninghausen, C.M.
 Boger, Stuart Close, Harvey Farrington, Constantine Hering, G.H.G.
 Jahr, James Tyler Kent, Adolph Lippe, Constantine Lippe, E.B.
 Nash, Herbert Roberts, Margaret Tyler, Elizabeth Wright-Hubbard, and, of course, Samuel Hahnemann, the father of homeopathy.